ikennaokpala/ikennaokpala.github.io/content/posts/object-oriented-mapping-in-golang.md

 Some of the experiences I shared in this talk where base on a small REST API (v1) I built with Golang.

-The idea with this REST API, is to trim down a somewhat monolithic wordpress database to the bare essentials and enough to cater for a mobile et al.
+The idea with this REST API, is to trim down a somewhat monolithic wordpress database to the bare essentials and enough to cater for a mobile/tablet apps et al.

 So here we are the opportunity to try Go out, yay!!.